typpo/quickchart/README.md

 A second endpoint, `/healthcheck/chart` returns a 302 status code and redirects to a chart with random attributes.
 Although it is a more expensive endpoint, it can be useful for cache busting or testing chart rendering.

 The hosted QuickChart service uses [monit](https://mmonit.com/monit/) to make sure the service is online and restart it if not.
 An example monit config is in `test/monit`.

-## Chart.js v3

-Chart.js v3 is supported via the `version` parameter ([documentation](https://quickchart.io/documentation/) to read more about parameters).
-Custom chart plugins such as annotations and outlabels are disabled for >= 3.0.0 due to lack of support.

-Each QuickChart instance should use 1 specific version of the Chart.js library.
-Mixing and matching versions (e.g., rendering a v2 chart followed by a v3 chart) is not well supported.

 ## License